top of page

 You might need to cover maternity leave, bridge a gap between hires, manage a period of rapid growth or build a communications function from the ground up and hand it over to an internal team once it is established.

-Whether you are a CMO managing a transition, a founder preparing for a major launch or a senior leader entering new markets, I offer focused, commercially minded communications leadership that supports your wider business and marketing goals.
+I step in as an interim PR director to provide the strategy, structure and senior leadership you need during these periods, then step back when the time is right.
+Whether you are a CMO managing a transition, a founder preparing for a major launch or a senior leader entering new markets, the focus is on commercially minded communications that support your wider business and marketing goals.

 Why organisations bring in an interim PR director